docxology/cohereants/markdown/05_discussion.md

 ## Implications for insect behavior and cognition

 The vibrational hypothesis provides concise, testable explanations for several insect behaviors.
-Our simulations and case studies indicate that IR‑sensitive detection can reconcile short neural latencies (1–5 ms) with plausible long‑range sensing (10–100 m) within atmospheric transmission windows.
+Our simulations and case studies indicate that IR‑sensitive detection can reconcile short neural latencies (1–5 ms; minimum ~3 ms reported in Drosophila) with plausible long‑range sensing (10–100 m) within atmospheric transmission windows for appropriate sources and geometries.

 ### Nestmate recognition